nfq-frontend/Project-starter-doc/README.md

 -   Just by looking at the folder names and filenames a new developer should be able to say what this application does

--   Naming has to be consistent across business requirements, FE codebase and BE codebase to
+-   Naming has to be consistent across business requirements (design sketches), FE codebase and BE codebase (API response/payload property names) too

 -   To ensure clarity across the team and save time for needless communication/searching